 The experienced Indiana workers compensation attorneys at The Jennings Law Offices work to ensure your Indiana workers compensation claim is properly documented and completed.
-If and when you have been denied a workers comp claim by your employer, immediately contact The Jennings Law Offices for a free consultation at (502) 583-3882.
+If and when you have been denied a workers comp claim by your employer, immediately contact us or call The Jennings Law Offices for a free consultation at (502) 583-3882.
 Learn how we have successfully appealed an Indiana denied workers compensation claim for many workers like you.

 If you are injured at work in Indiana you must submit all associated forms and comprehensive documentation to the Indiana Workers’ Compensation Board within two years of your injury or the discovery of your occupational disease or illness.
 This can be a complicated process requiring the participation of several parties.
 The attorneys at The Jennings Law Offices can help to manage all of these steps to ensure a complete and substantive package to maximize the likelihood that your Indiana workers compensation claim will be approved.